 The Parshall flume is an economical and accurate way of measuring the flow of water in open channels and non-full pipes.
 Originally developed to measure surface waters, water rights apportionment, and irrigation flows, Parshall flumes are now used to measure piped / plant sewage flows, industrial discharges, and dam seepage.

-As a class of 22 standard sizes, the Parshall flume is the most commonly used and recognized flume for flow measurement.
+As a class of 22 standard sizes, the Parshall flume is the most commonly used and widely recognized flume for flow measurement.

 Parshall Flume Materials